-The knowledge of both the field $T(x,z)$ and $\psi(x,z)$ allows to check the first prediction (first equation in system \ref{tr10}) of the approach derived in Sec. \ref{theory}.
+The knowledge of both the field $T(x,z)$ and $\psi(x,z)$ allows to check the first equation in system (\ref{tr10}).
 Figure \ref{Tvspsi}a shows $T(x,z)$ as a function of $\psi(x,z)$ for $\Omega=6\un{rpm}$.
-The points clearly gather along a single function.
-It is worth to emphasize that such result would have been trivial in homogeneous flows such as the observed in Couette geometry or inclined plane geometry: in such flows, all the continuum quantities depend on a single spatial co-ordinate and are thus naturally related two by two by single functions.
-On the other hand, the fact that the 2D fields $T(x,z)$ and $\psi(x,z)$ can be related by a {\em single} function in the inhomogeneous surface flow considered here, where the continuum quantities depend on the {\em both} two spatial co-ordinates $x$ and $z$, is highly non trivial and constitutes then a rather severe test for the approach derived in Sec. \ref{theory}.
-The function $F$ (red thick line in Fig. \ref{Tvspsi}a) is then defined by averaging the values $T$ falling into logarithmically distributed bins defined along $\psi$.
-The functions $F$ obtained using this procedure for the various rotating speeds $\Omega$ are represented in Fig. \ref{Tvspsi}b.
+The data points clearly gather along a single function.
+It is worth to emphasize that such result would have been trivial in unidirectional ``homogeneous'' flows such as observed in plane shear or inclined plane geometry: in such flows, all the continuum quantities depend on a single spatial coordinate and are thus naturally related univocally by single functions.
+On the contrary, the fact that the 2D fields $T(x,z)$ and $\psi(x,z)$ can be related by a {\em single} function in the inhomogeneous multidirectional surface flow considered here, where the continuum quantities depend on {\em both} spatial coordinates $x$ and $z$, is highly non trivial and constitutes then a rather severe test for the approach derived in section \ref{theory}.
+The function $F$ (red line in Fig. \ref{Tvspsi}a) is defined by averaging the values $T$ falling into logarithmically distributed bins defined along $\psi$.
+The functions $F$ obtained using this procedure for the various rotating speeds $\Omega$ are represented in figure \ref{Tvspsi}b.

 One can now determine the second closure relation $G(\psi)$.
-The function $F(\psi)$ defined in the previous section (red thick line in Fig. \ref{Tvspsi}a) is first derived numerically.
-The resulting function is then applied in each point $(x,z)$ to the field $\psi(x,z)$.
-Since the reference temperature $T_{\textit{ref}}(x,z)=-z\cos\theta/K$ and the vorticity field $q(x,z)$ are also known in each point, one can deduce the value of the field $q(x,z)+KF'(\psi(x,z))\log T_{\textit{ref}}(x,z)$ in each point, and plot it as a function of $\psi(x,z)$ (see Fig. \ref{qvspsi}a).
-The points clearly gather along a single function.
-The function $G$ (red thick line in Fig. \ref{qvspsi}a) is then defined by averaging the values $q(x,z)/KF'(\psi(x,z))\log T_{\textit{ref}}(x,z)$ falling into logarithmically distributed bins defined along $\psi$.
-The functions $G$ obtained using this procedure for the various rotating speeds $\Omega$ are represented in Fig. \ref{qvspsi}b.
+The function $F(\psi)$ defined in the previous section (red line in Fig. \ref{Tvspsi}a) is first derived numerically.
+The resulting function is then applied at each point $(x,z)$ to the field $\psi(x,z)$.
+Since the reference temperature $T_{\textit{ref}}(x,z)=-z\cos\theta/K$ and the vorticity field $q(x,z)$ are also known at each point, one can deduce the value of the field $q(x,z)+KF'(\psi(x,z))\log T_{\textit{ref}}(x,z)$ at each point, and plot it as a function of $\psi(x,z)$ (see Fig. \ref{qvspsi}a).
+Again, the points clearly gather along a single curve.
+The function $G$ (red line in figure \ref{qvspsi}a) is then defined by averaging the values $q(x,z)+KF'(\psi(x,z))\log T_{\textit{ref}}(x,z)$ falling into logarithmically distributed bins defined along $\psi$.
+The functions $G$ obtained using this procedure for the various rotating speeds $\Omega$ are represented in figure \ref{qvspsi}b.